SimBank1/frontend/README.md

 ## 🛠 Config

-Adjust the backend URL in `src/server_link.js` in edit `vite.config.js` if you need a custom API endpoint.
+Adjust the backend URL in `src/server_link.js` and edit `vite.config.js` if you need a custom API endpoint.

 ---